Truncation of Einstein equations through Gravitational Foliation: Spherical symmetry examples

-We can now investigate the conditions that are required in order that a hypersurface on $\left(3+1\right)D$ spherical stationary universe can be regarded as a $\left(2+1\right)D$ gravitational theory.
-In order to do so, we consider a general stationary spherically symmetric metric
+We can now investigate the conditions that are required in order that a hypersurface on $\left(3+1\right)D$ spherical static universe can be regarded as a $\left(2+1\right)D$ gravitational theory.
+In order to do so, we consider a general static spherically symmetric metric